sci-42ver/SICP_SDF/sicp_notes.md

 - SICP 2.16
 ## See TODO in exercise
 - 1.45
+# TODO after algorithm
+- > There are also other ways to solve this problem, most of which involve designing new data structures for which searching and insertion both can be done in (log n) steps.

 TODO read Lecture 5,6 & 6.001 in perspective & The Magic Lecture in 6.037 which don't have corresponding chapters in the book.
 Also read [~~Lectures without corresponding sections~~](https://ocw.mit.edu/courses/6-001-structure-and-interpretation-of-computer-programs-spring-2005/pages/readings/) ([6.001 2007](https://web.archive.org/web/20161201165314/http://sicp.csail.mit.edu/Spring-2007/calendar.html) is almost same as 2005 and they are both taught by [Prof. Eric Grimson](https://orgchart.mit.edu/leadership/vice-president-open-learning-interim-and-chancellor-academic-advancement/biography)).